JosephS2000/Tinkering-Audio-COMP120/README.md

-# Tinkering-Audio-COMP120
+# Tinkering-Audio-COMP120 Assignment
-The repository for our Tinkering Graphics assessment.
+The repository for our Tinkering Graphics assessment, by Joseph Spaul and Jamie Hilton.

+This repository is for our work for the Tinking Audio assignment, from the COMP120 module of our Computing for Games course at Falmouth University.
+We have approached the tasks by each choosing which contract we will both undertake.

+## Instructions

+Unity is required in order to run both of the programs.

 ## Contract 1